ansonhe97/Grove-Starter-Kit/Grove-Beginner-Kit-For-Arduino.md

 **&&** means "**and**", the statement in if{} is executed only if all expressions in parentheses are true.

-- **Demo Effect and Serial Print Result:**
+**Demo Effect and Serial Print Result:**

 If the surrounding sound is loud enough or light intensity is low, the LED module will light up more intensity.

-- **Breakout Guide**
+- <font size=5;font color=#314B9F >Breakout Guide</font>

 Connect the Grove LED to Seeeduino Lotus's digital signal interface **D4**, Connect the Light Sensor to Seeeduino Lotus's analog signal interface **A1**.
 Connect the Sound Sensor to Seeeduino Lotus's analog signal interface **A2** using a Grove cable.

 ## Make Your Own Modules & Boards

-After this period of study, you already have a systematic understanding of Arduino and open source hardware, so why not go further and try to make your own module or development board?
+After this period of study, you already have a systematic understanding of Arduino and open-source hardware, so why not go further and try to make your own module or development board?

 ### EDA

-First of all, you will need to design your own module's schematics, of which requires an EDA tool to do so.
-Here recommends two of the EDA tools that you can use:
+To design your own board, you will need to design your own module's schematics, which requires an EDA tool to do so.
+Here recommends an open-source EDA software.

 - **KiCAD**

 [KiCad](https://www.kicad-pcb.org/) is a free software suite for electronic design automation.
 It facilitates the design of schematics for electronic circuits and their conversion to PCB designs.
 It features an integrated environment for schematic capture and PCB layout design.
-The programs handle Schematic Capture, and PCB Layout with Gerber output.
-The suite runs on Windows, Linux and macOS and is licensed under GNU GPL v3.
+The programs handle Schematic Capture and PCB Layout with Gerber output.
+The suite runs on Windows, Linux, and macOS and is licensed under GNU GPL v3.

 - **Geppetto**

+If you don’t want to work on schematic or layout yourself, but you want to convert your prototype based on Seeed’s modules into an integrated product, we highly recommend you to try Geppetto.

-[Geppetto](www.seeedstudio.com/geppetto) is, by far, the easiest and least-expensive way to produce production-quality electronics.
+[Geppetto](www.seeedstudio.com/geppetto) is, by far, the easiest and least expensive way to produce production-quality electronics.
 You don’t need to know about resistors, capacitors, inductors, routing paths or anything EE to design your own module.
 Geppetto is drag & drop simple... anyone can create professional IoT devices.

-- Initial design can take minutes and be done with a drag-and-drop web-based application without the help of electrical engineers.

-- After 15 business days, Geppetto ships production-quality boards, including documentation and access to supported operating system that will boot your board.

-- The overall cost is only 5% - 10% of any other alternatives that would take 4 to 6 months.

-To make it more convenient for you, Geppeto has a library for Seeed, so you can design you own Grove modules with ease!
+To make it more convenient for you, Geppeto has a library for Seeed, so you can design your own Grove modules with ease!

 ### PCB Services